drhsqlite/fossil-mirror/www/glossary.md

 project, which can be [cloned] to other machines and [synchronized][sync] with them.
 Jargon: repo.

-*   A Fossil repo is similar to a zip archive in that it is a single file that stores compressed versions of one or more files.
-Files can be extracted from the repo, and new files can be added to the repo, just as with a zip archive, but a Fossil repo has other capabilities above and beyond what simple archive formats can do.
+*   A Fossil repo is similar to an archive file in that it is a single file that stores compressed versions of one or more files.
+Files can be extracted from the repo, and new files can be added to the repo, but a Fossil repo has other capabilities above and beyond what simple archive formats can do.

-*   Fossil does not care what you name your repository files, though we do suggest appending “`.fossil` as a standard extension.
-There is only one place in Fossil where that’s required, being the “directory name” form of [the `fossil server DIRECTORY` command][svrcmd].
+*   Fossil does not care what you name your repository files, though we do suggest “`.fossil`” as a standard extension.
+There is only one place in Fossil where that convention is required, being the [`fossil server DIRECTORY`][svrcmd] command, since it serves up `*.fossil` files from `DIRECTORY`.
+If you don’t use that feature, you can name your repo files anything you like.

 *   Cloned and synced repos redundantly store all available information about that project, so if any one repo is lost, all of the cloned